22 St Peter's Square: Royal Chiswick Laundry

 By 1894 the garden was completely covered by laundry buildings.
 The Royal Chiswick Laundry Western Dying and Cleaning Works was constructed behind the house fronting British Grove, a lane to the rear.
 The laundry buildings consist of two long sheds running almost the full length of the former garden.
 They are of London stock brick with red brick window arches under slate roofs, with glazed skylights running along the roof ridges.

 In 1929 John Piper the artist (b 1903) lived in a flat at 22 St Peter's Square and then by the 1940s the house and laundry was owned by the then Mayor of Hammersmith, Alderman Sir Marshall Hays JP (b 1872).
 The laundry closed in 1968, then the buildings were for a time occupied by a company that added soundtrack to film before the property became the offices, recording studios and premises of Island Records, who moved in with a staff of 65.

 Island Records

 In 1973, the property became the offices, recording studios and premises of Island Records, who moved in with a staff of 65.
 The house became the administrative offices of the company, where the legal and finance staff worked, while the former laundry buildings were the offices for the A&R, production, marketing, promotion and sales departments.
-The basement was converted into a small recording studio, called the Fallout Shelter with its entrance at 47 British Grove, incorporating the base of the chimney, which was occasionally used in recordings to add reverb to vocals.
+The basement was converted into a small recording studio, called the Fallout Shelter with its entrance at 47 British Grove, incorporating the base of the chimney, which was occasionally used in recordings to add reverberation (echo) to vocals.
 The recording studio, was described by Chris Blackwell, the founder of Island Records, as 'the little one in the back of Island Records at 47 British Grove.'